aiman-al-masoud/deixiscript/README.md

 - assignments are completely replaced by anaphora, also theme-rheme phrase style, also intermediate numerical computations.

 - anaphora can also be used to replace if-statements, one big function with lots of ifs = lots of small "functions" with naturalistic type arguments.

 - anaphora work as if each entity got the current timestamp whenever it is mentioned.
 When function ask() is called from findAll() the deictic dict is NOT updated.

+- 3 basic and 1 semi-basic verbs (EQUALS,IS-A,HAS-AS,BE), EQUALS cannot be
+  overriden, all the others can, BE defaults to EQUALS in the most general case.
+  All other verbs need to be prefixed with a helper/auxiliary (do/does) to let the parser know they're being used as verbs.